Icinga/icinga2/doc/6-distributed-monitoring.md

 > Best practice is to use a [global zone](6-distributed-monitoring.md#distributed-monitoring-global-zone-config-sync)
 > for common configuration items (check commands, templates, groups, etc.).

-Once the clients have connected you are ready for the next step - **execute a local check on the client using the configuration sync**.
+Once the clients have connected successfully, it's time for the next step: **execute a local check on the client using the configuration sync**.

-Therefore navigate into `/etc/icinga2/zones.d` on your config master `icinga2-master1.localdomain` and create a new directory with the same name as your satellite/client zone name.
+Navigate to `/etc/icinga2/zones.d` on your master node `icinga2-master1.localdomain` and create a new directory with the same name as your satellite/client zone name:

     [root@icinga2-master1.localdomain /]# mkdir -p /etc/icinga2/zones.d/icinga2-client1.localdomain

 Add the host and service objects you want to monitor.
-There is no limitation with files and directories -- best practice is to keep things organised by type.
+There is no limitation for files and directories -- best practice is to sort things by type.

 By convention a master/satellite/client host object should use the same name as the endpoint object.
 You can also add multiple hosts which execute checks against remote services/clients.